KannonZenetism/zenetism-field-physics/structural-forensics/sfx/collapse-of-epistemic-authority.md

-# The Collapse of Epistemic Authority: When Documentation Cannot Protect Truth
+# SFX: The Collapse of Epistemic Authority: When Documentation Cannot Protect Truth

 *On the Systematic Rewriting of History in the Digital Age and the Structural Necessity of Distributed Verification*